mim/ling83800hw3/README.md

 What to do
 ----------

-Build a English language model over tokens:
+Build an English language model over tokens:

 -   Download the [2007 News Crawl
     data](http://www.statmt.org/wmt14/training-monolingual-news-crawl/news.2007.en.shuffled.gz)